FAQ

 How does one get their craft items juried?

-The preferred method of jurying is by submitting at least 5 good (high resolution) photos of each type of craft you would like to bring to an NCA market by submitting them with your membership application or by emailing the photos to our Member Services Coordinator when you submit your market application.
+The method of jurying is by submitting at least 5 good (high resolution) photos of each type of craft you would like to bring to an NCA show with a brief description of the artwork by submitting them with your membership application or by emailing the photos to our Member Services Coordinator when you submit your show application.
 Also, if you have displayed at a public show before, one or two photos of your booth display is required.

-How do I apply/sign up for a market?
+How do I apply/sign up for a show?

-If the markets are open to non-members the link to the applications will be on the Events page on our website.
-Select the market you would like to participate in.
+If the shows are open to non-members the link to the applications will be on the Events page on our website.
+Select the show you would like to participate in.
 Fill in the application form and submit it, along with your photos to be juried to the Member Services Coordinator.
-Following the acceptance of your items and application, you will receive an invoice for payment of the market.
-Alternatively, apply to be a member and you will be given access to the members area and market applications.
+Following the acceptance of your items and application, you will receive an invoice for payment of the show.
+Alternatively, apply to be a member and you will be given access to the members area and show applications.

-Can I sign up for just one day of a two-day market?
+Can I sign up for just one day of a two-day show?

 No, artisans have to sign up for the whole weekend.